bkiers/Curta/README.md

 ## Quick demo

-For a more thorough explanation of this library, scroll below, and for the impatient, here's a quick demo of how to use *Curta*:
+For a more thorough explanation of this library, scroll passed [the next paragraph](#data-type), but for the impatient, here's a quick demo of how to use *Curta*:

 ```java
 // soon